mm2270/UpdateExtensionAttributes/README.md

-UpdateExtensionAttributes
+Casper Suite - Update Extension Attributes
 =========================

-#Casper Suite - Update Extension Attributes

 ##Description
 This set of scripts was designed to work with the Casper Suite for Mac management.